Giving more to the causes you care about and less to the IRS is not a contradiction.

 Good charitable planning does both.
 The tools that accomplish one almost always accomplish the other.

 Most people approach charitable giving one of two ways.
-They write checks to organizations they believe in and don't think much about the tax side.
+They write checks to organizations they believe in and do not think much about the tax side.
 Or they hear about charitable trusts and donor advised funds from a financial advisor and wonder whether the complexity is worth it.

-The contribution is irrevocable, but you're not required to distribute it immediately.
-Assets inside the DAF can be invested and grow tax-free until you're ready to give.
-This structure is particularly useful for clients who have a high-income year — a business sale, a large bonus, or a significant capital gain — and want to capture a deduction now while deciding later which organizations to support.
+The contribution is irrevocable, but you are not required to distribute it immediately.
+Assets inside the DAF can be invested and grow tax-free until you are ready to give.
+This structure is particularly useful for clients who have a high-income year (a business sale, a large bonus, or a significant capital gain) and want to capture a deduction now while deciding later which organizations to support.

 Contributing appreciated securities directly to a DAF rather than selling them first eliminates the capital gains tax on the appreciation entirely.
 The deduction is based on the full fair market value of the securities on the date of contribution.